gary-archer/oauth.websample.final/README.md

 ./run.sh
 ```

-The browser is then invoked and you can sign in with my AWS test credentials:
+The browser is then invoked at `https://web.mycompany.com/spa` and you can sign in with my AWS test credentials:

 - User: `guestuser@mycompany.com`
 - Password: `GuestPassword1`